Last week, I shared about how Facebook can be a great tool for sharing content online.

 - Turn of email notifications and “pushes.”
 Facebook notifies you every time someone posts a comment on your wall, sends you a message, or even comments on a discussion thread you’re a part of.
 Turn off as many as possible, if not all of them.
 (I let my wall posts and post comments go to my email, so that I can moderate them without having to log-in to Facebook)

 - Post photos to multiple sites at once.
 Facebook began as a photo-sharing site, and some people still actually use it to share images.
-If you find yourself spending a lot of time posting photos online, consider using a service like Posterous, which allows you to post photos to Facebook, Flickr, Picasa, Tumblr, Twitter, your blog, and other sites with one easy upload. (or email) I use it and love it.
+If you find yourself spending a lot of time posting photos online, consider using a service like IFTTT, which allows you to post photos to multiple places with one easy upload.

-If you don’t know what I’m talking about and Facebook is just a nice place to read status updates and play games, then it’s time to go find some real community.
-Go to the library.
-Coordinate a local meetup.
-Join a book club.
-Whatever you do, find a place to make a human connection.
+If you don't know what I'm talking about and Facebook is just a nice place to read status updates and play games, then it's time to go find some real community:

 Do you waste time on Facebook?
 How?